Falcon: Fast Visuomotor Policies via Partial Denoising: Preliminaries

 \section{Preliminaries}

-In this section, we give a brief introduction to the diffusion model, the acceleration techniques in the diffusion model, how the diffusion models are used for diffusion policies in visuomotor tasks, and some necessary terminology.
+In this section, we briefly introduce the diffusion models, how the diffusion models are used for diffusion policies in visuomotor tasks, the acceleration techniques in the diffusion-based models, and terminology.

-\textbf{Diffusion Models.~~} Diffusion models, such as Denoising Diffusion Probabilistic Models (DDPM)\cite{ho2020denoising}, are generative models that learn data distributions by progressively corrupting data through noise in a forward process and then reconstructing it in a reverse denoising process.
+\textbf{Diffusion Models.~~} Diffusion models, such as DDPM \cite{ho2020denoising}, are generative models that learn data distributions by progressively corrupting data through noise in a forward process and then reconstructing it in a reverse denoising process.
 In the forward process, a data point $\boldsymbol{x}_0$ is corrupted K timesteps, resulting in:

 where $\bar{\alpha}_t=\prod_{i=1}^t \alpha_i$.
 After $K$ steps, $\boldsymbol{x}_{K}$ becomes nearly Gaussian.
 The reverse process reconstructs $\boldsymbol{x}_0$ by iteratively denoising, modeled as